CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 10: differential abundance

 The tools and theory for calling differentially abundant taxa between samples is very much an area of active research.
 Basically, it's a challenging statistical problem since measurements of abundance are relative, not absolute, and therefore features are not independent (i.e. if one taxa increases in abundance, then the others will go down).
 This is also a common, and perhaps better studied, problem in RNAseq.
 QIIME2 uses [ANCOM](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4450248/) to identify differentially abundant taxa.
-As is the case with all statistical tests, ANCOM makes certain assumptions about your data and if these are violated, then the results of the ANCOM analysis cannot be trust.
+As is the case with all statistical tests, ANCOM makes certain assumptions about your data and if these assumptions are violated, then the results of the ANCOM analysis are invalid.
 A key assumption made by ANCOM is that few taxa will be differentially abundant between groups.
 To ensure that we don't violate this assumption, we first need to filter our data to focus on a single body site, for example, and then compare treatments, conditions, etc, *within* that body site

 ```
 #filter based on body site